-Funding increases Venture Portland’s staffing to serve six Catalytic Investment Initiative (CII) districts, which include St. Johns, Williams, Foster, Lents, Gateway and Midway.
+Funding supports new Major Impact Grants and increases Venture Portland’s staffing to serve Catalytic Investment Initiative (CII) districts, which include St. Johns, Williams, Foster, Lents, and Midway.

-Venture Portland will also launch an Events Hub to help business districts and organizations with large-scale events.
+Venture Portland also launched an Events Hub to help business districts and organizations with large-scale events.
 Services include event planning, vendor and resource connections, social media and sponsorship recommendations.
 Venture Portland will also work with Portland Bureau of Transportation (PBOT) for road closures, traffic control, etc.

 Downtown and Commercial Corridor Revitalization and Activation

 Downtown and neighborhood commercial districts continue to struggle because of the pandemic.
 A team at Prosper Portland is working to revitalize and activate these areas in partnership with community and city bureau partners.
-Activations include small business popups and events that will transform plazas and vacant storefronts.
-This project will focus on supporting BIPOC-owned business and community-serving organizations.
+Activations have included small business pop-ups and events to transform plazas and vacant storefronts.

 Prosper Portland is partnering with Worksystems to provide career training and work opportunities.
 These services are for Portlanders who are houseless, at risk of eviction or affected by increased violence or crime.